ammbra/oci-vm-provider/README.md

 * `user` for your userOcid
 * `fingerprint` to fill in your oci fingerprint
 * `privateKey` associated with the fingerprint
+* `region` where you wish to provision the infrastructure
+* `compartment_ocid` to specify the compartment OCID where you will provision the instance(s).

 ![capabilities.png](capabilities.png)